 SATELLITE COMMUNICATIONS GLOSSARY

-ANTENNA – A device for transmitting and receiving signals.
-An antenna is part of an Earth Station.
+ANTENNA – A device for transmitting and receiving radio signals.

-AMPLIFIER – An amplifier is a device that increases the power of a signal by use of an external energy source.
+AMPLIFIER – A device that increases the power of a signal via an external energy source.

-APERTURE – The cross-sectional portion of the satellite antenna that transmits and receives the signal.
+APERTURE – The cross-sectional portion of the satellite antenna that transmits and receives signals.

-ATTENUATION – Signal loss due to cabling, or reduction of signal strength due to atmospheric conditions.
+ATTENUATION – Signal loss (usually measured in decibels) due to cabling or reduction of signal strength due to atmospheric conditions.

-AZIMUTH – The angle of rotation (horizontal) that a ground based parabolic antenna must be rotated through to point to a specific satellite in a geosynchronous orbit.
-The azimuth angle for any particular satellite can be determined for any point on the surface of the earth given the latitude and longitude of that point.
-It is defined with respect to due north as a matter of easy convenience.
+AZIMUTH – The horizontal rotation angle that a ground-based parabolic antenna must be rotated through to point to a specific satellite in a geosynchronous orbit.
+The azimuth angle for any satellite can be determined for any point on Earth’s surface, given the point’s latitude and longitude.

 BACKHAUL – A terrestrial communications channel linking an earth station antenna to a local switching network or population center.